Dog Excessively Salivating (What’s Normal and What’s Not?)

-It’s alarming to see your dog drooling more than usual, especially if the saliva seems to pour from their mouth or drip constantly.
+It’s alarming to see your dog salivating or drooling more than usual, especially if the saliva seems to pour from their mouth or drip constantly.

 While some drool is normal, excessive salivation—also called ptyalism—can indicate an underlying issue.

-We outline the common causes of a dog excessively salivating, what you can do at home, and when to seek veterinary help.
+We outline the common reasons why a dog may excessively salivate, what you can do, and when to seek veterinary care.

 Excessive drooling in dogs can result from oral pain, nausea, anxiety, toxins, or underlying diseases.
 Dental infections or foreign objects lodged in the mouth can trigger extra salivation.